 You can find all the educational goodness here.
 TED offers a wide range of videos and is beloved all over the world.
 You can browse videos by categories ranging from technology to nature.
 Learn how to train your brain to focus and find out why sleep is your superpower.

-Drawback: TED doesn’t allow users to upload their own educational videos, so it’s not exactly a Youtube alternative.
+- TED doesn’t allow users to upload their own videos.

 Average monthly visits: no data